Hospital Libraries Section/MLA Professional Development Grants

 Ready to Submit an Application?

-The 2017 HLS Professional Development Grant application process is now closed.
+The HLS Professional Development Grant application process is CLOSED.
 Applications for the 2018 grant will be accepted starting in August 2017.

 Previous Grant Recipients

 - 2016: Lee Luniewski and Karen Dianne Stafford